 When the time came, the football people in Norfolk booked a two-day train ride to Miami and entered the stadium fully believing that they belonged.
 They played so well that the Hurricanes chose to take a safety late in the game rather than risk a mishap punt from their own end zone.

 Let me anticipate your question: How could a two-year school with a one-year program possibly come to within four points of mighty Miami?
 Was it just a different era back then and scores like 6-2 were common?
-Actually—no. There are other reasons.
-Yes, they are a bit shady but at least they explain things.
+Actually—no. The scoring was similar to our modern scoring.
+So, there are other reasons.
+Yes, they sound a bit shady but at least they explain things.

 Not everyone at the school was surprised that the team played as well as it did.
 Dr. Rufus Tonelson was a student at the school in 1932 and he said that even though Norfolk Division was a two-year school and its team was new, many of its players had sketchy backgrounds and little interest in education.